North Toronto Christian School: Daily schedule

-The school day at North Toronto Christian School begins at 9:00 a.m.
-The high school day ends at 3:30 p.m., whilst the elementary school day ends at 3:15 p.m.
+The school day at North Toronto Christian School begins at 9:00a.m.
+The high school day ends at 3:30p.m., whilst the elementary school day ends at 3:15p.m.
 Uniforms are required.
-Chapel is usually held every other Wednesday after period one for the high school students, and after homeroom for the grade 7 to 9 students.
-Schedule days are numbered Day 1–4, with 6 periods of 50 minutes in length each day, as well as a 40-minute lunch break between period 3 and 4, 10-minute homeroom time (where announcements are read out and devotions are done) between period 2 and 3, and a 5-minute gap between other periods.
+Chapel is usually held every other Wednesday after period one for the high school students and after homeroom for the grade 7 to 9 students.
+Schedule days are numbered Day 1–4, with 6 periods of 50 minutes in length each day, as well as a 40-minute lunch break between periods 3 and 4, 10-minute homeroom time (where announcements are read out and devotions are done) between periods 2 and 3, and a 5-minute gap between other periods.
 Grades 11-12 also have spare periods; they may leave the school or work in the café area on the first floor during these periods.

 Athletic facilities

 Many of the fitness facilities, such as the swimming pool, track, and squash courts, are remnants of the school's past as a fitness centre.